hifihedgehog/DiscordContentFilterBot/README.md

     ![ezgif-7-5889783452](https://github.com/user-attachments/assets/a518af96-2f71-4221-8fc5-55afa9e0b082)

+- **Reposted Bot Messages**
   - Performance was a very important consideration during the design and optimization phase.
-Instant replacement is a must and we delivered.
+Instant replacement of a message was a must and we delivered.
 Settings and wordlists are not only saved persistently but also pre-processed and cached in-memory for eye-blinkingly fast retrieval and naughty word removal.

-- **Reposted Bot Messages**
   - Best of all, every reposted message looks exactly like your user had posted it.
 This is exactly like a certain paid bot censoring system.

+    ![ezgif-2-f1b0fab562](https://github.com/user-attachments/assets/83a03af6-68b3-469d-b139-10ddc73913ae)

   - That's right!
 Each user's profile image and display name is shown exactly as expected in the upper left of their censored messages.
 But we didn't stop there...

-    ![ezgif-2-f1b0fab562](https://github.com/user-attachments/assets/83a03af6-68b3-469d-b139-10ddc73913ae)

   - Best of all, we exclusively offer full editing and deleting on all censored posts to the users they belong to.
 Of course, we made sure our same tried-and-tested filtering system blocks and advises users there as well.
 Plus even staff are empowered to edit and delete censored messages in users' behalf as well.

     ![ezgif-7-8eeaec2e31](https://github.com/user-attachments/assets/996308b0-2725-4f59-bc95-e1a7f923a54e)